 Owasso tech job.

 Huh, that’s funny.
 We don’t have any tech jobs.
 Keeney then offered a detailed description of his career and employment struggles, and his opinion that the market for jobs in Tulsa was so bad that most would not pay more than $15 per hour.
-He then said AppleOne was going to send me to be a bill collector at CapitalOne in Owasso, just north of Tulsa.
+He then said AppleOne was going to send me to be a bill collector at a financial services company in Owasso, just north of Tulsa.

-I was alarmed by this twist, and I asked for copies of the documents I signed.
-His response was
+I asked for copies of the documents I signed.
+Keeney's response was a vague

 The bill collector job was a disaster.
-I flunked the CapitalOne training exam.
+I flunked the financial services company training exam.
 Most of the people in the training class seemed to have aptitude in finance or math.
+It was strange to be in a room surrounded by people whose skill set and professional experience was so different than mine.
 I was also unable to meet the basic requirements of the floor managers.
 I tried to put more energy into my external job search but it was already maxed out, and I was burning a big chunk of energy trying to be a bill collector.

 One day a co-worker heard me trying to handle a phone call.
 She sat down at my computer and typed some financial material.
 The successful processing of that material briefly resulted in my daily rank within the